bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:48 AM CT, May 20</p>
+<p class="updated_time"> Latest data: 02:04 AM CT, May 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 73°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Today's high is 74°, which is 6° *colder* than yesterday.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 59°
+- 58°
-- Partly Cloudy
+- Mostly Cloudy
-- 82% humidity
+- 83% humidity
-- 9 mph wind
+- 8 mph wind
-- 51% cloud cover
+- 81% cloud cover
-- 30 AQI 🟩
+- 26 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>